Countly/countly-sdk-documentation/windows/next.md

 </div>
 <h2>SDK Logging / Debug Mode</h2>
 <p>
-  <span>The first thing you should do while integrating our SDK is enable logging.
+  <span>The first thing you should do while integrating our SDK is to enable logging.
 If logging is enabled, then our SDK will print out debug messages about its internal state and encounter problems.</span>
   To enable logging you need to do the following two steps:
 </p>
 <p>